Kite Connect Static IP: Fix Your Zerodha Bot on Heroku or Railway

 The First-Login CAPTCHA

-The first time you log in from a new IP, Zerodha's spam detection may show a CAPTCHA.
+The first time you log in from a new IP address, Zerodha's spam detection may show a CAPTCHA.
 This is a one-time check.
 Complete it and it won't appear again for that IP.
 It's not a block.
 It's Zerodha confirming the new IP is a legitimate user.
-After the CAPTCHA, subsequent logins proceed normally.
+After the CAPTCHA, your static IP is associated with your session and subsequent logins proceed normally.

 Register the IP With Zerodha

 Find your static IP in the QuotaGuard dashboard.
-Log into your Kite Connect developer console and add the IP to your allowed list.
+Log into your Zerodha account.
+Navigate to the API settings in your Kite Connect developer console.
+Add the IP to your allowed list.
 The Kite Connect forum thread on SEBI compliance has developer discussion about the registration process and edge cases worth reading before you go live.

 Run a test against a read-only endpoint (like /instruments) before restoring your order-placement logic.
 Confirm 200.
 Then redeploy your bot.